 - improve your career prospects

 3) CV.
 Your CV is an important part of your application, as it is your chance to show us that you will be a good ambassador for the University of Leeds.
 We would like to see from your CV that you are willing to get involved and give things a go.
+You can find advice on putting together a good CV on the Careers website.
 Include:

 - your A-Level results